-Dr. Sabrina Ford is an Assistant Professor in the Department of Obstetrics, Gynecology & Reproductive Biology at Michigan State University College of Human Medicine.
-Dr. Ford is also a faculty fellow in the new and innovative Shared Discovery Curriculum specializing in the Social Context of Clinical Decision Making.
-Her teaching experience also includes clinical psychiatry and DSM-V disorders.
-She is a mentor and advisor for medical students including those in the Advanced Baccalaureate Learning Experience program (ABLE).
+Dr. Sabrina Ford is an Associate Professor in the Department of Obstetrics, Gynecology & Reproductive Biology at Michigan State University College of Human Medicine.
+Dr. Ford teaches courses in the innovative Shared Discovery Curriculum specializing in the Social Context of Clinical Decision Making and Patient Vulnerabilities and Health Systems.
+She is a mentor and advisor for medical students particularly in Women’s Health Disparities Research.

 AREAS OF RESEARCH

-Dr. Ford’s research focuses on: HPV prevention and vaccination; cervical cancer screening and treatment; women’s health risk behavior; health disparities; health literacy; and multicultural health.
+Dr. Ford’s research focus includes HPV prevention and vaccination; cervical cancer screening and treatment; women’s health risk behavior; health disparities and equity for vulnerable populations.
 Her work involves design, implementation, and evaluation of prevention education and health promotion programs for women across the lifespan--from pre-adolescence to post-menopause.
 Her experience as a licensed psychologist informs her work in health behavior change.
-She has been a leader on several large public health projects and grants that address multicultural health and health equity.
-Her funding has included Health Resources Services Administration, National Institutes of Health, Pew Foundation, Penn Foundation, Annie E. Casey Foundation, and Bureau of Justice Assistance (DOJ).
+She has been a leader on several large public health projects and grants that address health disparities in Black populations and health equity.
+Her funding has included Health Resources Services Administration, Blue Cross Blue Shield Foundation, National Institutes of Health, Pew Foundation, Penn Foundation, and Annie E. Casey Foundation.

 Dr. Ford earned a Bachelor of Science degree in Psychology from the University of Michigan and a Ph.D. in Counseling and Human Development from the University of Iowa.
-She completed a post-doctoral fellowship in Neurocognitive Science and Positive Psychology at The University of Pennsylvania.
+She completed a post-doctoral fellowship in Cognitive Neuroscience and Positive Psychology at The University of Pennsylvania.